-White House Repeat Fence Jumper Marci Wahl Army Missile Specialist, Trump Fan
+Marci Wahl, Repeat Fence Jumper Says She Will Keep Trying

 An Army Reserve representative says that Marci Wahl, who calls herself a huge fan of Donald Trump, served from 2001 to 2009 as an electronic missile system repair specialist.
 Wahl received a Good Conduct Medal and an Army Achievement Medal.

 So imagine the shock that her friends who served with her felt when they found out that it was well-liked Marci Wahl who was the White House fence jumper.
-Friends say that Wahl wasn’t into politics, and others believe that this must be a mental health issue, and that Marci Wahl must have snapped.
+Friends say that Wahl wasn’t into politics, and others believe that this must be a mental health issue and that Marci Wahl must have snapped.

 Marci Wahl, White House Repeat Fence Jumper, Served in the Army, Supports Trump (PHOTOS + VIDEO) https://t.co/PlAj9r7cqd via #enews24ghanta pic.twitter.com/w4pMVXazRT